 Studies have shown that disturbance if the body’s central circadian rhythms are disturbed it results in an increased level of the stress hormone cortisol.
 Prolonged levels of increased cortisol levels reduces the density of bones and reduces muscle mass, can weaken the immune system, promotes accumulation of fat in the abdominal area and can affect the function of the thyroid gland Sleep deprivation has also been linked to obesity as hormone levels of leptin and ghrelin (hunger hormones) is altered causing a perceptive shift in hunger.

 There are many medications available to solve sleep disorders but they have side effects and can lead to cancer and heart attacks if used for too long.
 To sleep peacefully you need to treat the cause from its roots!
-A good chiropractor will investigate the actual cause of the problem.
-Chiropractic adjustments correct any misalignments, or subluxations in the spine.
+A vitalistic Chiropractor will investigate the actual cause of the problem.
+Chiropractic adjustments correct any misalignments (subluxations) in the spine.
 These subluxations compress nerves and cause a lack of communication between the spine and the brain.
-Vitalistic Chiropractors remove this nervous system interference to enable the body to function optimally.
+Chiropractors remove this nervous system interference to enable the body to function optimally.
 Regular care can address and solve many of the problems that might cause insomnia as well as helping to improve sleep quality and improving the quality of day to day life.

-Sleep problems and insomnia?
-See a vitalistic chiropractor and get adjusted today – they can help switch your nervous systems power on so you can get a great nights sleep when you switch your lights off at night.
+See a vitalistic chiropractor and get adjusted today – they can help switch your nervous systems power on so you can get a great nights rest when you switch your lights off at night.

-Click here to go to our page on Home Care which includes advice on Sitting, Sleeping and Standing.
+Click here to go to our page on Home Care for more advice.